Analogue Gravity: Acoustics: The Simplest Example of an Analogue Spacetime

-The naive form of the acoustic metric in (1+1) dimensions is ill-defined, because the conformal factor is raised to a formally infinite power.
+\item[\textit{d = 1:}] The naive form of the acoustic metric in (1+1) dimensions is ill-defined, because the conformal factor is raised to a formally infinite power.
 This is a side effect of the well-known conformal invariance of the Laplacian in 2 dimensions.
-The wave equation in terms of the densitized inverse metric $f^{\mu\nu}$ continues to make good sense; it is only the step from $f^{\mu\nu}$ to the effective metric that breaks down.
+The wave equation in terms of the densitised inverse metric $f^{\mu\nu}$ continues to make good sense; it is only the step from $f^{\mu\nu}$ to the effective metric that breaks down.
+Acoustics in intrinsically (1+1) dimensional systems does not reproduce the conformally-invariant wave equation in (1+1) dimensions.

 Note that this issue only presents a difficulty for physical systems that are \emph{intrinsically} one-dimensional.
-A three-dimensional system with plane symmetry, or a two-dimensional system with line symmetry, provides a perfectly well behaved model for (1+1) dimensions, as in the cases $d=3$ and $d=2$ above.
+A three-dimensional system with plane symmetry, or a two-dimensional system with line symmetry, provides a perfectly well-behaved model for (1+1) dimensions, as in the cases $d=3$ and $d=2$ above.